 The following is current information as reported by the World Health Organization (WHO) and the U.S. Centers for Disease Control (CDC):

-WHO—International Travel and Health (current online update, Country List)(2017) Malaria risk due predominantly to P. vivax exists throughout the year below 1500 m; risk due to P. falciparum is limited to the municipality of Masagua in the department of Escuintla.
-The risk of malaria is highest in the departments of Escuintla (especially in the municipalities of Gomera, Masagua, Santa Lucia Cotzumalguapa and Tiquisate) and Alta Verapaz (in the municipalities of Telemán, Panzós and La Tinta).
-The risk is moderate in the departments of Suchitepéquez, Retalhuleu and Izabal.
-The risk is low in the rest of the departments (Chiquimula, Zacapa, Baja Verapaz, San Marcos, Peten, Jutiapa, Jalapa, El Progreso, Santa Rosa, Guatemala, Chimaltenango, Huehuetenango, Quiche).
+WHO—International Travel and Health (current online update, Country List)(2018) Malaria risk due almost exclusively to P. vivax (99.9%) exists throughout the year below 1500 m.
+Malaria risk is highest in the departments of Escuintla (especially in the municipalities of Gomera, Masagua, Santa Lucia Cotzumalguapa, and Tiquisate) and Alta Verapaz (in the municipalities of Telemán, Panzós, and La Tinta).
+Malaria risk is moderate in the departments of Suchitepéquez, Retalhuleu and Izabal.
+Malaria risk is low in the rest of the departments (Chiquimula, Zacapa, Baja Verapaz, San Marcos, Peten, Jutiapa, Jalapa, El Progreso, Santa Rosa, Guatemala, Chimaltenango, Huehuetenango, and Quiche).

-- Recommended prevention: B - Risk of P. vivax malaria only.
+- Recommended prevention in risk areas: B - Risk of P. vivax malaria only.
 Mosquito bite prevention plus chloroquine chemoprophylaxis.a

 aAlternatively, for travel to rural areas with low risk of malaria infection, mosquito bite prevention can be combined with stand–by emergency treatment (SBET).

 WHO Country List footnote: When available, the date of the most recent update or confirmation is indicated in parentheses in the country list.
 If no date is indicated, the most recent update or confirmation was provided before 2013.